 Every year we provide trips and treats for the children and their families and we own two caravans – one in Filey for children who are on treatment and unable to travel far and one in Berwick-on-Tweed for the use of families who are off treatment.
 These facilities provide a welcome opportunity for a holiday break and some quality family time.

-We know how families can often struggle financially during this time and where possible we provide lunch for the Parents who’s children are inpatients.
+We know how families can often struggle financially during this time and where possible we provide breakfast and lunch for the Parents who’s children are inpatients.
 We also provide a treat trolley for the children where the children can choose two items free of charge.

-We offer our support to every family who is referred to the Oncology unit at Sheffield Childrens Hospital and whose child has cancer or leukaemia irrespective of where they live.
+We offer our support to every family who is referred to the Oncology unit at Sheffield Childrens Hospital and whose child has cancer or leukemia irrespective of where they live.
 Our help continues when the child is in remission or even if the child does not survive and it only stops when the child moves on to adult services.